mrkkrp/identicon/README.md

 color of every layer are unlikely to be the same, this approach will work well too.

-Every byte is available to layer-generating function as a distinct `Word8` argument.
+Every byte is available to the layer-generating function as a distinct `Word8` argument.
 The type system makes sure that:

 * you consume exactly as many bytes as you promised in type of your identicon;